This article provides you with an in-depth analysis of how caching works, plus how to set it up in Joomla for optimal performance.

 A new option that has been added in Joomla 3.5 is Platform specific caching.
 When you leave caching disabled you won't notice it, but if you enable it, a new option appears:

 On a per module basis, you can override the Global setting for cache (if you have set global cache to conservative).
 You can only switch it off when on a global level it is switched off, not the other way around.
-The override mechanism does not work well when the System - Cache plugin is switched On.
+Note that the override mechanism does not work well when the System - Cache plugin is switched On.

 System - Page Cache plugin

-The System - Page Cache plugin (System - Cache before Joomla 3.4) plugin switches on caching for the whole page being accessed.
+The System - Page Cache plugin plugin switches on caching for the whole page being accessed.
 This can speed up your site considerably.
 However, especially for pages that need interaction with the user (like a contact form), or non-static content, issues are known, so test carefully.
 Also, the stored views can increase the size of your hosting-account.
 Best use is for simple, small, static sites, but many sites are like this: on Joomlaseo.com the plugin works perfectly.
 Read this post by Yireo to read about some of the disadvantages.

 Activation is easy: in the Plugin Manager, look up the "System - Cache" plugin and enable it.
 Optionally you can switch on the "Use browser caching" option, but it is only useful for sites where users often return to a page that they already accessed within a browsing session and it can also cause issues, so best is to leave it switched off.